nnichols/nnichols.github.io/_posts/2019-01-05-ruminations-of-avalon.markdown

 * In nature we find worldly heavens, but the two must coexist, each chasing the tail of the other, like koi in a pond

-# The Seer of the Void: Nabenki, God of Knowledge
+# The Seer of the Void: Hermaeus, God of Knowledge

 * True knowledge is not sought, but found
 * Those who know do not speak.
 Those who speak do not know